KDE/documentation-docs-kdenlive-org/get_involved/rst_template.rst

    :license: Creative Commons License SA 4.0

 ..
 This is a remark and only show up in the file itself

+.. metadata-placeholder: must be placed before :authors: and :license: to avoid i18n translation.

 .. _template: